Skip to main content

 M0

-The cancer is growing into nearby tissues or organs, including the lungs, the vessels carrying blood into or out of the lungs, the main blood vessels taking blood away from the heart (the superior vena cava), or the phrenic nerve (the nerve that controls the diaphragm and breathing) (T3).
-It has not spread to nearby lymph nodes (N0) or to distant sites (M0).
+The tumor is growing into nearby tissues or organs, including the lungs, the vessels carrying blood into or out of the lungs, the main blood vessels taking blood away from the heart (the superior vena cava), or the phrenic nerve (the nerve that controls the diaphragm and breathing) (T3).
+The cancer has not spread to nearby lymph nodes (N0) or to distant parts of the body (M0).

 IIIB